 - EVV Reason Codes Effective July 1, 2017 – Aug.
 31, 2019 (PDF)

 The following guides have contact information for EVV inquiries:

 Getting Started with EVV

-The following guides are for getting started with EVV:
+The guides below are for the following stakeholders to get started with EVV:

 - Best Practices to Avoid EVV Claim Mismatches (PDF)